 When the original planning process for the Seaside Rural Planning Area took place in the late 1970s, residents at that time expressed a need for slow change in the area.
 During this current update, the citizen advisory committee members expressed the need for more commercial and community services and the need to provide additional tourist facilities such as campgrounds and park amenities.
-Recreational facilities which cater to the tourist industry should still be closely monitored to ensure that noise levels are kept at a minimum and traffic congestion is prevented.
-New major highway improvements driven by increased use and promotion of recreational resources in the area are a concern.
+Therefore, However, recreational facilities which cater to the tourist industry require close scrutiny should still be closely monitored to ensure that noise levels are kept at a minimum and traffic congestion is prevented, and major highway improvements caused by increased use and promotion of recreational resources in the area are prevented.